Text as Neural Operator: Image Manipulation by Text Instruction: Experimental Results

-\Paragraph{User preference study.} We conduct two user studies to understand the visual quality and semantic relevance of the generated content.
-Given a pair of images generated by two different methods, users are asked to choose 1) which one looks more \textit{realistic} while ignoring the input image and text; 2) which one is more relevant to the text instruction by comparing the \textit{content} of the generated and the ground-truth image.
-In total, we collect $960$ answers from $30$ users.
-As shown in \figref{userstudy}, the proposed \fancyname outperforms other methods by a large margin in both metrics.
+We conduct two user studies to verify the visual quality and semantic relevance of the generated content.
+Given a pair of images generated by two compared methods, users are asked to choose \emph{(1)} which one looks more \textit{realistic} while ignoring the input image and text; \emph{(2)} which one is more relevant to the text instruction by comparing the \textit{content} of the generated and the ground-truth image.
+In total, we collected $960$ answers from $30$ users.

-\Paragraph{Ablation study.} Results are shown in \tabref{ablation}.
-We verify three of our key designs by leaving the module out from the full model.
-(1) the learned mask $M$ is removed and replaced with an identity matrix; (2) the $\fhow$ operator is substituted with a fixed network with the same number of layers and parameters that takes the input of concatenated features of image and text; (3) We examine the standard routing by treating the text-adaptive parameters $\beta,\gamma$ as latent variables in our full model.

-The results show the following.
-First, removing $\fhow$ from our approach leads to worse performance than the baseline methods in \tabref{quan}, which indicates the performance gain is primarily resulted from the proposed text operator as opposed to the network backbone or BERT embedding.
-Second, there is a sharp drop when text-adaptive routing is removed.
-This is more evident on Clevr in which text instructions are more diverse.
-These results substantiate the efficacy of text-adaptive in modeling complex text instructions.
-Finally, though $\fwhere$ is not a crucial component, it complements the learning of generic $\fhow$ that is decoupled from specific spatial locations.